Mesoscale simulation model for odd fluids

 where $\hat{\eta}=\eta^{kin}+\eta^{col}$ and $\hat{\eta}_o=\eta^{kin}_o+\eta^{col}_o$.
-It should be emphasized that the additional unidirectional rotation (i.e., $\theta$) does not produce a net torque on the fluid.
-Consequently, the anti-symmetric hydrostatic stress is lacking in the odd CSRD fluid, which is different from active spinner fluids that are powered by nonzero torque and have nonvanishing anti-symmetric stress even in a quiescent situation~\cite{Vitelli_Fluhydro,OddEffects1,Lubensky2005}.
+We emphasize that the additional unidirectional rotation (i.e., $\theta$) does not produce a net torque on the fluid.
+Consequently, the anti-symmetric hydrostatic stress is lacking in the CSRD fluid, different from active spinner fluids that are powered by nonzero torque and have nonvanishing anti-symmetric stress even in a quiescent situation~\cite{Vitelli_Fluhydro,OddEffects1,Lubensky2005}.

 Besides the viscosities and thermal conductivities, the self-diffusion coefficients of the CSRD particles are also derived through the same route.
-Herein, some fluid particles are tagged, such that the CSRD fluid is regarded as a mixture composed of two types of particles (say A and B) with their respective density fields $\rho_A\left( \vb{r},t \right)$ and $\rho_B\left( \vb{r},t \right)$.
-The evolution of the density fields is governed by the isothermal self-diffusion equation,
+Herein, some particles are tagged, such that the CSRD fluid is regarded as a binary mixture (say A and B) with their respective density fields $\rho_A\left( \bm{r},t \right)$ and $\rho_B\left( \bm{r},t \right)$.
+The density fields evolve according to the isothermal self-diffusion equation,